Birmingham city centre: Education

 Aston University is based in the city centre whilst Birmingham City University has educational facilities there.
 In the Eastside area are Birmingham Metropolitan College's Matthew Boulton College campus and BMC's New Technology Institute.
-Birmingham Ormiston Academy is also located on the edge of the centre.
+Birmingham Ormiston Academy is also located on the edge of the centre, next door to the Royal Birmingham Conservatoire.
 The area is sometimes called Aston Triangle.

 Round this area are many high rise buildings providing student accommodation as well as high rise educational buildings.

 Transport

 The regenerated New Street station, completed in 2016, cost £600m.

-New Street station is the main railway station in the city centre with local and national railway connections.
+New Street station is the main railway station in the city centre with local and national railway connections, and is the busiest railway station outside of London.
 The station was first built in 1854 and rebuilt in 1967.
 The redevelopment of the station in a project named Gateway Plus was finished in 2016.
 The project cost £600m and included a new John Lewis department store and many other shops.
 The project took five years to build and is one of the most expensive and controversial regenerations in all of Europe.
 Moor Street, Snow Hill, Bordersley and Jewellery station are also located within the city centre.
-Ten suburban and Inter-City heavy rail routes service the city centre.
+Eleven suburban and Inter-City heavy rail routes service the city centre.
 The first railway station to be built in the city centre was Curzon Street railway station, which acted as the terminus for both the London and Birmingham Railway and the Grand Junction Railway, with lines connecting Birmingham to London and to Manchester and Liverpool respectively.
 The building, designed by Philip Hardwick, was built in 1838 and is Grade I listed.

-The West Midlands Metro system, opened in 1999, terminates at Grand Central and has stops at Bull Street, St Chads, St Paul's and Jewellery Quarter.
-Line One is currently being extended to Centenary Square, and on to Five Ways in the future.
+The West Midlands Metro system, opened in 1999, terminates at Edgbaston Village and has stops at Millennium Point, Bull Street, St Chads, St Paul's, Jewellery Quarter, Grand Central, Centenary Square, and Five Ways.
+Extensions are currently under construction to Dudley and Digbeth.
 In 2007, construction of a new viaduct to carry the Metro line over Great Charles Street Queensway commenced.
 The viaduct was built by the developers of Snowhill, adjacent to Snow Hill station.
 Birmingham city centre used to have a trolleybus system in the 19th century and early-20th century which extended towards the suburbs.